-- Appropriate and timeous management of the tax predicament
+Appropriate and timeous management of the tax future

 SMMEs are advised to manage their expectations within our rocketing tax context, in order to prepare themselves in dealing with their future successes and failures.
 Understanding the context, timing, various tax implications and what is projected at company level is vital in preparing for the inevitable pinch on the pocket.

 The COVID-19 trial hasn’t come at the best of times for our government as it can’t afford to be as giving as others around the globe.
 There are governments that have given deferrals on payroll taxes, VAT and corporate income tax as a collective package.
 In South Africa, tax compliant businesses have been allowed to defer 20% of their employees’ tax liabilities and a portion of their provisional corporate tax payments – ask your accountant for details.

 Pick the right forecasting model for your business

 Picking between the right qualitative and quantitative forecasting approach should be determined by the core data of the company being dealt with.
 The projected tax increments should be factored in, as the overall objective is to forecast profitability and not just actual sales.
 For example, in the Qualitative Model, there is Trend Projection, where the accountant looks at the trajectory of what is happening at that point in time, while following the trend in the publicised increases.